Processing math: 1%

 Explanation

-$$I=\int _{ 1 }^{ \infty }{ \cfrac { 1 }{ { e }^{ x+1 }+{ e }^{ 3-x } } dx } =\int _{ 1 }^{ \infty }{ \cfrac { { e }^{ x-1 } }{ \left( { e }^{ x }-ie \right) \left( { e }^{ x }+ie \right) } dx } $$
+I=\int _{ 1 }^{ \infty }{ \cfrac { 1 }{ { e }^{ x+1 }+{ e }^{ 3-x } } dx } =\int _{ 1 }^{ \infty }{ \cfrac { { e }^{ x-1 } }{ \left( { e }^{ x }-ie \right) \left( { e }^{ x }+ie \right) } dx }

-Substituting $${ e }^{ x }=t\Rightarrow { e }^{ x }dx=dt$$
+{ e }^{ x }=t\Rightarrow { e }^{ x }dx=dt

-$$I=\cfrac { 1 }{ e } \int _{ e }^{ \infty }{ \cfrac { 1 }{ \left( t-ie \right) \left( t+ie \right) } dt } =\cfrac { 1 }{ e } \int _{ e }^{ \infty }{ \cfrac { 1 }{ \left( e-it \right) \left( e+it \right) } dt } \\ =\cfrac { 1 }{ e } \int _{ e }^{ \infty }{ \left( \cfrac { i }{ 2\left( et+i{ e }^{ 2 } \right) } -\cfrac { i }{ 2\left( et-i{ e }^{ 2 } \right) } \right) } dt\\ ={ \left[ \cfrac { i\log { \left( et+i{ e }^{ 2 } \right) } }{ 2{ e }^{ 2 } } -\cfrac { i\log { \left( et-i{ e }^{ 2 } \right) } }{ 2{ e }^{ 2 } } \right] }_{ e }^{ \infty }\\ ={ \left[ \cfrac { \tan ^{ -1 }{ \left( { e }^{ x-1 } \right) } }{ { e }^{ 2 } } \right] }_{ e }^{ \infty }=\cfrac { \pi }{ 4{ e }^{ 2 } } $$
+I=\cfrac { 1 }{ e } \int _{ e }^{ \infty }{ \cfrac { 1 }{ \left( t-ie \right) \left( t+ie \right) } dt } =\cfrac { 1 }{ e } \int _{ e }^{ \infty }{ \cfrac { 1 }{ \left( e-it \right) \left( e+it \right) } dt } \\ =\cfrac { 1 }{ e } \int _{ e }^{ \infty }{ \left( \cfrac { i }{ 2\left( et+i{ e }^{ 2 } \right) } -\cfrac { i }{ 2\left( et-i{ e }^{ 2 } \right) } \right) } dt\\ ={ \left[ \cfrac { i\log { \left( et+i{ e }^{ 2 } \right) } }{ 2{ e }^{ 2 } } -\cfrac { i\log { \left( et-i{ e }^{ 2 } \right) } }{ 2{ e }^{ 2 } } \right] }_{ e }^{ \infty }\\ ={ \left[ \cfrac { \tan ^{ -1 }{ \left( { e }^{ x-1 } \right) } }{ { e }^{ 2 } } \right] }_{ e }^{ \infty }=\cfrac { \pi }{ 4{ e }^{ 2 } }

-$$\displaystyle \int ^{\displaystyle \frac{3 \pi}{10}}_{\displaystyle \frac{\pi}{5}} \frac{sin x}{sin x + cos x}dx $$ is equal to
+\displaystyle \int ^{\displaystyle \frac{3 \pi}{10}}_{\displaystyle \frac{\pi}{5}} \frac{sin x}{sin x + cos x}dx

 Report Question